The 10 Most Boring Places In New Jersey For 2025

 Just like in all U.S. States, there are definitely some boring places within New Jersey’s’ borders.
 You know the places where everyone has an AARP card and the most exciting thing they do all day is post a picture of their grandchild on Facebook.

-Like Roseland, for instance.
+Like Mountainside, for instance.
 In our latest analysis, we found that this city was the most boring city in all of Oklahoma according to Saturday Night Science.
-But don’t feel bad if you’re a resident of Roseland.
+But don’t feel bad if you’re a resident of Mountainside.
 There are plenty of other boring, lackluster places in New Jersey as well.

 Here they are.
 Try not to jump out of your seat with excitement.